 If you’re hearing impaired

-In the United States, for example, the Americans with Disabilities Act (ADA) requires reasonable accommodations for individuals with disabilities, including those with hearing impairments.
+The Americans with Disabilities Act (ADA) provides appropriate accommodations for people with disabilities, including hearing impairments.

-Similarly, in the United Kingdom, drivers with hearing impairments can use headphones or earbuds while driving if they are using them to connect to a hearing aid or other assistive device.
+UK drivers can use earbuds to connect to a hearing aid or other assistive device.

-However, drivers must be careful not to block out all external sounds and use the lowest volume possible to maintain situational awareness and stay alert while driving.
+However, drivers should avoid blocking out all external sounds and utilize the lowest volume possible to keep alert and aware.

-You should also check local laws and regulations to ensure you comply with any restrictions or requirements that may apply to your situation.
+Check local laws and regulations to ensure you comply with any applicable limits or requirements.

 If you’re using one earbud for a call

-However, it is important to be mindful of your surroundings and keep the volume low enough to hear and respond to people around you if necessary.
+However, be aware of your surroundings and lower the volume to hear and respond to others.

-It is also important to note that laws and social norms around wearing earbuds can vary depending on the location and culture.
+It’s also vital to note that earbud laws and social standards vary by place and culture.

 When you’re job requires it